VaibhavVishwkarma/Vaibhav-Web/GITHUB_PAGES_SETUP.md

 2. Navigate to Settings > Pages
 3. Ensure the source is set to the `gh-pages` branch
 4. Wait a few minutes for your site to be published
-5. Your site will be available at `https://yourusername.github.io/Vaibhav-Web/`
+5. Your site will be available at `https://yourusername.github.io/Vaibhav-Dev/`

 ## Troubleshooting

 If your site shows a 404 error after deployment:
-1. Ensure your repository name is exactly `Vaibhav-Web` (case sensitive)
+1. Ensure your repository name is exactly `Vaibhav-Dev` (case sensitive)
 2. Check that the `base` property in `github-pages.vite.config.js` matches your repository name
 3. Verify that GitHub Pages is enabled in your repository settings
 4. Ensure the `.nojekyll` file exists in your deployed site